utopia-rise/godot-2.5D-isometric-map-editor/.README/USER_GUIDE.md

 `IsometricTile` is a godot node.
 So it is as easy to design it as it is for other godot node, at the exception that you will have to place the child `Sprite` in the cube drawn to help you position it:
 ![isometric tile design 0]
+As it is a Godot node, you can extends it to create more variant by adding children.
+You can add other sprites, particles effects, sound, whatever node you want:
+![isometric tile design 1]
+So as you can see you can save a lot of time by thinking in a compositional way.

 ## Designing Maps